-NOTE 17 CONTRIBUTED NONFINANCIAL ASSETS (CONTINUED)
+NOTE 18 CONTRIBUTED NONFINANCIAL ASSETS (CONTINUED)

 Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets, or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
 Contributed volunteer services are recorded as in-kind contribution revenue with a corresponding increase in rental properties.
 Contributed volunteer services are valued at the estimated market rates for similar services and is used in the Organization's rental program to improve rental properties.
-No contributed volunteer services were received during the year ended June 30, 2023.

 Many other volunteers provided services to the Organization throughout the year that have not been recognized as contributions in the financial statements because the recognition criteria were not met.
-The Organization estimates approximately 59,000 volunteer hours were contributed during the year ended June 30, 2023 that did not meet the recognition criteria.
+The Organization estimates approximately 66,000 volunteer hours were contributed during the year ended June 30, 2024 that did not meet the recognition criteria.